 The Woodlawn Zinc-Copper deposit was discovered in 1969 and was developed by Denehurst from 1978 to 1998.
 The open-pit mine was further acquired by TriAusMin, who merged with Heron Resources in August 2014.

 Woodlawn is located in the Goulburn Basin within the Lachlan Ford Belt.
 The deposit is hosted primarily by regionally metamorphosed fine to coarse grained, felsic to intermediate volcanic rocks and volcanogenic sedimentary rocks, including carbonaceous shale, known as the Woodlawn Volcanics to a lesser extent.

 The mineralisation is classified as a volcanogenic massive sulphide (VMS) mineralisation consisting of strata-bound lenses of pyrite, sphalerite, galena and chalcopyrite.
-Three specific mineralised horizons at the deposit host 12 sulphide lenses within a 400m x 600m and more than 900m-long northwest plunging envelop.
+Three specific mineralised horizons at the deposit host 12 sulphide lenses within a 400m x 600m, and a north-west plunging envelop more than 900m-long.

 Reserves at Heron Resources’ flagship project

 WUP is estimated to hold combined proven and probable mineral reserves of 2.8Mt grading 14% zinc equivalent (ZnEq), 5.5% zinc (Zn), 1.6% copper (Cu), 1.9% lead (Pb), 0.45 grams per tonne gold (Au/gt), and 42 grams per tonne silver (Ag/gt).